 We have, and after this Offering will continue to have, a significant amount of indebtedness.
-As at December 31, 2015, as adjusted to give effect to the Refinancing, the aggregate principal amount of our gross indebtedness is \notin 409.5 million (of which \notin 283.9 million aggregate principal amount corresponds to the Restricted Group, including \notin 250.0 million which would have been represented by the Notes).
+As at December 31, 2016, as adjusted to give effect to the Refinancing, the aggregate principal amount of our indebtedness would have been €437.8 million (of which €316.8 million aggregate principal amount would have corresponded to the Restricted Group, including €250.0 million which would have been represented by the Notes).
 We anticipate that our substantial indebtedness will continue for the foreseeable future.
 Our substantial indebtedness may have important negative consequences for you, including:

-- making it more difficult for us and our subsidiaries to satisfy our obligations with respect to our debt, including the Notes and other liabilities; - requiring that a substantial portion of the cash flow from operations of our operating subsidiaries be dedicated to debt service obligations, reducing the availability of cash flow to fund internal growth through working capital and capital expenditures and for other general corporate purposes;

-- increasing our vulnerability to economic downturns in our industry; - exposing us to interest rate increases; - placing us at a competitive disadvantage compared to our competitors that have less debt in relation to cash flow; - limiting our flexibility in planning for or reacting to changes in our business and our industry; - restricting us from pursuing strategic acquisitions or exploiting certain business opportunities; limiting, amongst other things, our and our subsidiaries' ability to borrow additional funds or raise equity capital in the future and increasing the costs of such additional financings.
+- making it more difficult for us and our subsidiaries to satisfy our obligations with respect to our debt, including the Notes and other liabilities; - requiring that a substantial portion of the cash flow from operations of our operating subsidiaries be dedicated to debt service obligations, reducing the availability of cash flow to fund interna growth through working capital and capital expenditures and for other general corporate purposes; - increasing our vulnerability to economic downturns in our industry; - exposing us to interest rate increases; - placing us at a competitive disadvantage compared to our competitors that have less debt in relation to cash flow; - · limiting our flexibility in planning for or reacting to changes in our business and our industry; - restricting us from pursuing strategic acquisitions or exploiting certain business opportunities; limiting, amongst other things, our and our subsidiaries' ability to borrow additional funds or raise equity capital in the future and increasing the costs of such additional financings.